-With the news of 12 million doses of the COVID-19 vaccine having been administered globally, there is hope that we may finally be emerging from the other side of the pandemic.
+With the news of 2.8 billion doses of the COVID-19 vaccine having been administered globally, there is hope that we may finally be emerging from the other side of the pandemic.

-However, developing and testing the vaccine was only the first steps — next comes the rollout.
 The logistical scale of manufacturing, transporting and administering hundreds of millions of doses of the vaccine are mammoth.
-And as we begin to vaccinate the population, with the most at risk the first priority.
+And as we continue the rollout to vaccinate the population, with the most at risk the first priority.
 Organisations will need to find ways to track who has and hasn’t been immunised.

 The concept of an “immunity passport” has been floated since the early stages of the pandemic.
 Developed from the idea being that a person once infected with the virus, was not at risk of transmitting the virus again.

 With these immunity passports, municipalities would be able to manage the reopening of services and businesses, knowing who was safe from transmitting the virus or contracting it.

 Now, with the hope that we will soon have members of the broader community immunised against the virus.
 The “Vaccine Passport” may be an important step in tracking those who are immunised.
 Enabling us to reopen our cities in accordance with that reduced risk of COVID-19 transmission.

 Early estimates indicate that the rollout of the COVID-19 vaccine will likely be a multi-year process, due to the sheer scale of the effort required.
 Without directly comparable benchmarks, we must make estimations and extrapolate a timeline from what can be observed.